c4vxl/c4vxl/README.md

 # Welcome to my GitHub Profile!

 Hello there!
-I am a young software developer with a passion for both frontend and backend development.
+I am a software developer with a passion for both frontend and backend development.
 My expertise spans across various programming languages, including JavaScript, Java, Kotlin, PHP, HTML, CSS, Python, and C.

 ## About Me